jrshanker/jrshanker/README.md

 - 👋 Hi, I’m @jrshanker
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning R studio and Tableau
+- 🌱 I also have done some unique coding on php that enables single page web publishing, that I will share
 - 💞️ I’m looking to collaborate and share what I learn, so others like me can follow
 - 📫 How to reach me. jrshanker@hotmail.com